 Most long sleepers feel refreshed when they wake up from this extended sleep time.
 However, if their professional or social life prevents them from having long sleep periods, they may experience excessive daytime sleepiness.

 Long sleeping does not have a clear cause.
 In this way, it is different from oversleeping that occurs because of an illness or after a temporary period of sleep deprivation.
 For this reason, long sleepers may also be called natural long sleepers.
+A person can become a long sleeper early in life or as an adult.
+In many cases, a pattern of extended sleep at night begins during childhood and continues into adulthood.

 Symptoms of Being a Long Sleeper

 However, some natural long sleepers may not be able to sleep as much as they would like because of school, work, or social obligations.
-As a result, they may sleep less on weeknights but have especially long sleep periods, such as 12 hours or more, during the weekend when their time to sleep is not restricted.
+As a result, they may sleep less on weeknights but have especially long sleep periods, such as 12 hours or more, during the weekend when their time to sleep is unrestricted.

 Excessive daytime sleepiness is another potential symptom of being a long sleeper.
 If long sleepers do not have enough time in their schedule to sleep as much as they prefer, they may feel sleepy or less alert during the day and experience issues with energy or attention.